Frequently Asked Questions (FAQs): Teeth straightening

 Invisalign is effective in the majority of cases where teeth straightening is desired.
 However, an assessment by a trained dentist is required to determine this.

 Once the dentition is restored to health, an Invisalign assessment is carried out.
-This involves photographic records and taking a scan or impression of the teeth.
+This involves photographic records and taking a digital scan of the teeth.

 These records will then be analysed to determine how the misalignment of the teeth (maloccusion) can be corrected.